jkwong1999/rajang-cfs/README.md

 name, and the datetime of the transaction as well as the status of the transaction.

 #### Wallet
-This is the plce where the user can top up tokens that is necessary to pay for the features available in the system.
+This is the place where the user can top up tokens that is necessary to pay for the features available in the system.

 Here user can also view his/her transaction history.